aa-ko/wav-to-morse/README.md

 * It might be beneficial for performance to not collect all iterators all the time, but I might be wrong about this
 * Move parsing logic into a library and seperate it from the CLI wrapper
 * Run FFT on each sample, ideally in parallel
+* Utilize a logging library and respect given -v arguments